defenseunicorns/uds-common/docs/uds-packages/guidelines/metadata-guidelines.md

 #### `dev.uds.icon`

 - **MUST** be encoded as a base64 [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)
-- **SHOULD** be either `.png` or `.svg` format (`.svg` RECOMMENDED) with a transparent background
+- **SHOULD** be either `.png` or `.svg` format (`.svg` RECOMMENDED) square image with a transparent background
 - **RECOMMENDED** image size is `200x200px` to optimize both data size and image quality

 > [!TIP]
 > Consider how these annotations impact user experience when your package appears in the UDS Registry.
-Keep information concise and descriptive, and optimize icons for both size and quality.
+Keep information concise and descriptive, and think about how everything will be displayed within the views.

 ## Provisional Annotations